Windows XP

 Previously, there had always been separate Windows operating systems for business and home users instead of variations of the same operating system.
 This confusion (and the relatively few differences with the more-expensive Pro Edition) created the widespread use of the Home Edition that likely contributed to the longer-than-usual support period for XP.

-Many retail stores continue to use XP for their POS systems (virtual cash registers) and there is other customized corporate software that won't run on newer versions of Windows.
+Many retail stores continued to use XP for their POS systems (virtual cash registers) and other customized corporate software won't run on newer versions of Windows.

-A special version of XP was released for POS systems in 2009 that will continue to be supported by Microsoft for several more years.
+A special version of XP was released for POS systems in 2009 that continued to be supported by Microsoft for several more years.
 Computers running this version don't experience all the vulnerabilities that a standard computer would in everyday use.
 Therefore security requirements are less vigorous.

 Many Reasons for Corporate Delays